 You have several options of where to sell your device to maximize the amount you’ll get back.
-The three of the most popular options are eBay, Swappa, and Craigslist.
+Three of the most popular options are eBay, Swappa, and Craigslist.

-First up, eBay, which is known all around the world and can attract a diverse audience.
+First up, eBay, is known all around the world and can attract a diverse audience.
 If you choose to, you can allow international customers to bid on your auction and ship it off to another country.
-This will give you a much bigger group of people to sell to thereby increasing your chances of getting a higher fee.
+This gives you a much bigger group of people to sell to thereby increasing your chances of selling (at a higher price).

-You’ll need to consider that you may have to pay higher shipping costs in this scenario. eBay has higher fees than the other two sites and you will have to pay PayPal if you’re accepting payment through it as well.
+Going internationally, you’ll need to consider that shipping costs will be higher. eBay has higher fees than the other two sites, and you will have to pay PayPal if you’re accepting payment through it as well.
 A good rule of thumb is to budget about 20% of your device’s sale price for shipping, eBay and PayPal fees.

 Perhaps the most popular choice for Android enthusiasts, Swappa offers excellent buyer and seller protections that eBay does not.
 Moreover, it also has expanded to include other gadgets and even gaming consoles and games.